Battle of Cassel (1677): Background

 Peace talks began at Nijmegen in the summer of 1676 but Louis consistently sought to negotiate from strength by taking the offensive before agreeing terms.
 To improve their position in Flanders, the French captured Condé-sur-l'Escaut, Bouchain, Maubeuge and Bavay during 1676, and repulsed an attempt to retake Maastricht.
 The plan for 1677 was to take Valenciennes, Cambrai and Saint-Omer, completing the French frontière de fer or iron border; Louis calculated that this would leave the Dutch little reason to continue fighting.

 Throughout the war, superior French logistics allowed them to maintain larger armies and crucially begin operations while their opponents were still in winter quarters.
 In late February, a month earlier than the usual start of the campaigning season, the main army of 35,000 under Luxembourg besieged Valenciennes.
 Another 12,000 troops were detached to take Saint-Omer, led by Louis' brother Philippe I, Duke of Orléans and Louis de Crevant, Duke of Humières.
 After Valenciennes surrendered on 17 March, Luxembourg moved onto Cambrai.

 William of Orange assembled 30,000 men, including 4,000 Spanish, at Roosendaal; he could not save Cambrai but was determined to fight for Saint-Omer.
 Delayed by lack of money and supplies, the Dutch-Spanish force reached Mont-Cassel on 9 April, near the French-held town of Cassel, about 15 km west of Saint-Omer.
-Leaving minimal forces to maintain the sieges of Saint-Omer and Cambrai, the combined French armies met at Buysscheure on 10 April.
+Leaving small numbers of troops to maintain the sieges of Saint-Omer and Cambrai, the combined French force met at Buysscheure on 10 April.
+The two sides took up position on either side of the Peene Becque, a stream running through the village of Zuytpeene, which William failed to spot, and had to abandon a surprise attack.
+This gave French time to receive an additional 38 battalions of infantry and 80 cavalry squadrons from Saint-Omer as reinforcements.
+As a result, Luxembourg now outnumbered William by over 5,000.